Estimote/Android-Fleet-Management-SDK/README.md

     }
   });

-  // Should be invoked in #onStart beaconManager.connect(new BeaconManager.ServiceReadyCallback() {
+  // Should be invoked in #onStart. beaconManager.connect(new BeaconManager.ServiceReadyCallback() {
     @Override public void onServiceReady() {
       try {